Skip to main content

 Explore and Explain

 Explain that plants A, B, and C are all the same types of plants and are the same age.
 Note: tomato seedlings work well for this experiment.
-The class will note their observations of the three plants on days 1, 4, 7, 11, and 14 on page six.
+The class will note their observations of the three plants on days 1, 4, 7, 11, and 14 on page sixteen.

 1. Show students that Plant A is planted in sand and will be watered with distilled water.
 Explain that distilled water has been filtered so it does not contain any minerals or nutrients.
 Plant A will be set in a place where it receives sunlight for most of the day.